psychemedia/storytelling-notes/hudden_dudden.md

 So the next day our old friend goes and finds another farmer, and buys of him a venerable donkey, some hundred years old, and takes and sticks three gold and three silver coins under his tail, and drives him to the village — to the very place where the rascals lived.
 When they see the old man too, they cluster about him like so many flies, thinking they have found another wind-fall, and that here is a fine opportunity for cheating the old man.
 But the old man was a match for a thousand like them; so when they address him with: "Well, old man, do you want to sell that donkey?" he replies, "Why, my lads, I scarcely know what to say.
 I never meant to sell that donkey at all, for there's not another like it to be bought for love or money.
 But, after all I've made my fortune out of it.
 Live and let live, say I."

-"But why can't you buy its like? "
+"But why can't you buy its like?"

 "Well, it does not look a high-bred animal, I admit.
-But what can you want more of it, when it keeps dropping ducats? "
+But what can you want more of it, when it keeps dropping ducats?"

 "What! you don't say so, old man.
-Has it really that advantage? "
+Has it really that advantage?"

 "I should rather think so," he replied, "and, if you don't believe me, wait and see."